rpruazol/bearer-auth/lab07.md

 > You have been supplied an express server in the `starter-code` folder from which you must operate

-### Task 1: Fix The Bugs
+~~### Task 1: Fix The Bugs~~

-You will notice, by both attempting to start the server, as well as to run the tests ... this server is a bit bug-ridden.
-Before you can tackle the task of securing the tokens, you must first get the server running.
+~~You will notice, by both attempting to start the server, as well as to run the tests ... this server is a bit bug-ridden.
+Before you can tackle the task of securing the tokens, you must first get the server running.~~

-- Tests have been written for you.
-When they are all passing, you're mostly there
-- Perform a manual validation of the server as well, so that you can be assured that you can interact with it as required
+~~- Tests have been written for you.
+When they are all passing, you're mostly there~~ ~~- Perform a manual validation of the server as well, so that you can be assured that you can interact with it as required~~

 ### Task 2: Secure the JWT Tokens

 Implement any 2 of these security measures, or any other measure that you can think of or have researched.
 Use a configuration option for these (i.e. an env setting) so that your system can handle multiple authorization schemes and easily turn them off/on

 - Some ideas:
-  - Add support for the creation and usage of time sensitive (valid for 15 minutes) JWTs
+  ~~- Add support for the creation and usage of time sensitive (valid for 15 minutes) JWTs~~
   - Add support for the creation and usage of 'single-use' JWTs
     - With every authenticated access, re-send a new JWT token as a cookie or header
     - Disable those that you've already authenticated